 Sheers presents his grandfather as being a master of this domination.
-The suggestion of delicate grace which stems from ‘cello’ paints the man as an expert, seasoned in this practise.
+The suggestion of delicate grace which stems from ‘cello’ paints the man as an expert, seasoned in this practice.
 The effortless grace of a musician is linked to the practical application of an ‘O-ring’ to ‘castrate’ the lambs, Sheers is drawing together and binding these two professions.
-The delicate musician and the practical farmer are reflected in one another, Sheers seeing the beauty to this mechanical task.
+The delicate musician and the practical farmer are reflected in one another, Sheers seeing the beauty of this mechanical task.

 Sheers focuses on the suggestion of innocence within than animals.
 The purity implied by their ‘pink unwooled skin’ culminates to give the idea that the animals are very young.
 The lack of hair and the ‘pink’ colour paint the image of just born lambs.
 The domination of these animals is more barbaric after this presentation.
 Late Spring focuses on the domination of nature, using the difference in power between man and animal as a mechanism to reflect this.